 Bottom line?
 Without a Certficate of Compliance, the horn in not approved.

 My boat was built to the Recreational Craft Directive and is CE marked.
 Do I still need an IMO compliant horn?

 As bizarre as it might seem the RCD does not cover the horn, and hence there is a chance, quite high in our experience, that your horn is not IMO compliant.
-For further information see the sound signal policy statement from the RCD department of the EC Commission can be seen and downloaded in our Resources pages.
+For further information see the sound signal policy statement from the RCD department of the EC Commission can be seen and downloaded in our news pages.